shainer/shainer.github.io/_posts/2016-12-13-online-misinformation.md

 This is very similar to what many large IT companies, such as Facebook, have been proposing these days.

 ### The spread of online misinformation
-This is the study I started with.
-Here the analysis is also focused on how Internet communities, and users, are influenced by the spread of conspiracy theories or other forms of misinformation.
+In this paper [2], which was my starting point, the analysis is also focused on how Internet communities, and users, are influenced by the spread of conspiracy theories or other forms of misinformation.

 The authors prepared three datasets: one with sound scientific news, one with conspiracy theories, and a third control set with articles taken from "troll news sites", i.e. sites that intentionally spread fake news in order to mock.
 The elements of the two main sets are discriminated based on the verifiability of the content.